 Do loan maximums apply to each term or each year?

-The loan maximums set by the US Department of Education apply to the academic year - September to August.This means that if you receive the maximum amount of Stafford loan funding in your September - April installment and then decide to take summer courses, you will not be able to receive any additional Stafford loan funding for the summer.
+The loan maximums set by the US Department of Education apply to the academic year - September to August.This means that if you receive the maximum amount of Direct Subsidized and Direct Unsubsidized Loan funding in your September - April installment and then decide to take summer courses, you will not be able to receive any additional Direct Subsidized and Direct Unsubsidized loan funding for the summer.

 What type of funding can I apply for?

-You can apply for Direct Loans, which include Stafford, Grad PLUS and Parent PLUS funding.
-For Stafford funding,undergraduate students may receive some subsidized funding, while graduate students are only eligible for unsubsidized.
+You can apply for Direct Loans, which include Direct Subsidized and Direct Unsubsidized , Grad PLUS and Parent PLUS funding.
+Undergraduate students may be eligible for Direct Subsidized funding, while graduate students are only eligible for Direct Unsubsidized funding.

 Can I get Pell Grants or Perkings Loans?